francismontalbo/mfurecnn/README.md

 - Open one of the trainers like `000-MFuReCNN_alpha_do.ipynb` then go to the `Kernel` tab above then proceed with `Restart & Run All` to train.
 You may train the other models if needed that has notebook numbers from `000` to `005`.
 If there are trained models that exist in the `mfurecnn/models/` they will be overwritten depending on the model re-trained.
 BE CAREFUL.

-- Once trained, you may now again use the `006-Evaluator.ipynb` and `007-Tester_with_gradcam.ipynb` and you are done.
+- Once trained, you may now again use the `006-Evaluator.ipynb`, `007-Tester_with_gradcam.ipynb`, `008-gradcams.ipynb`, and you are done.
 Make sure that the respective weights are present.

 **REMEMBER THIS IS A LONGER PROCESS (Second process) WHEN TESTING AND SIMULATING THE MODEL.**